emilianoyoung/ai/_posts/2019-12-26-baidu-taps-samsung-to-develop-new-ai-chips.md

 related:
   - title: "Baidu and Samsung Move New AI Chip Into Mass Production"
-    excerpt: "The Baidu KUNLUN is a 150-watt component, and can be deployed for a wide range of AI ...
+    excerpt: "The Baidu KUNLUN is a 150-watt component ...
 However, the tech can just as easily be used for speech recognition, image processing, or self-driving vehicles.
-“We’re expanding our business beyond mobile to datacenter applications by developing and mass-producing AI chips,” said Samsung Foundry ..."
+“We’re expanding our business beyond mobile to datacenter applications by developing ..."
     publishedDateTime: 2019-12-20T22:27:00Z
     sourceUrl: https://mobileidworld.com/baidu-samsung-move-new-ai-chip-into-mass-production-122005/
     type: article